West Palm Beach Truck Accident Lawyer

 You may also potentially hold a commercial driver’s employer vicariously liable for the driver’s negligence.
 An employer can be liable for the negligent acts of an employee if the employee’s actions fell within the scope of employment.

 Truck accidents are high-stakes situations for everyone involved, including the company that owns the vehicle.
 Critical evidence can disappear, including a driver’s records, drug test results, or even the tractor-trailer itself.
 Intentionally destroying, altering, or losing evidence is known as spoliation of evidence.
 A Florida court may sanction a party if it tampers with evidence.
-For example, it may allow a jury to infer that the lost evidence would have adversely affected the spoliator’s position.Fort Lauderdale Accident Lawyers Protecting Your Rights
+For example, it may allow a jury to infer that the lost evidence would have adversely affected the spoliator’s position.West Palm Beach Accident Lawyers Protecting Your Rights